kishanSQT/Readme_Viewer/README.md

 ### Machine Overview
 - Machine Name: GeminiAIHiltonGuestSummaryReport
 - Title: Raj's in house guest report workflow
-- Short Description: This machine will get the guest list and in house list from dependant and process using gemini ai to generate summary.
+- Short Description: This machine fetches the guest list and in-house list, processes them with Gemini AI, and generates a summary report.
-- Detail Description: From the hilton PMS we are fetching the in house guest reports in csv on email and this is the chain machine to the emai fetching machine it will use Gemini AI to generate the summary report.
+- Detail Description: This machine is part of a chain integrated with the Hilton PMS system.
+It retrieves in-house guest reports in CSV format via email and processes the data using Gemini AI to generate a comprehensive summary report.
+The machine works in conjunction with an email-fetching system, ensuring seamless automation of guest report summaries.

 -------------------------------------